-A student who has previously received a Warning Notice and who fails to make satisfactory academic progress during his/her next term of enrollment will be suspended from financial aid and can expect to receive a Financial Aid Suspension Letter and Appeal Form.
+A student who fails to make satisfactory academic progress will be suspended from financial aid and can expect to receive a Financial Aid Suspension Letter and Appeal Form.
 A suspended student is not required to pay back grants or waivers already received, nor is he/she prevented from applying for financial aid at another college.
 However, the student is no longer eligible to receive future financial aid at BCC.